ContentMine/workshop-resources/resources/facilitators/README.md

 ## Organisation

 *This directory contains resources for the organisation of a ContentMine workshop.
-The following files are avaiable to use:*
+The following files are available to use:

 * [Workflow](workflow.md)
   This should give some facilitators and organizers some orientation on which steps to perform when.